axblue/brand-color-api/README.md

-# Brand color API
+# Brand Color API

-BRANDr is an API which retrieves the branding colors of a website.
+Brand Color is an API which retrieves the branding colors of a website.

 The project utilizes [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [Puppeteer cluster](https://github.com/thomasdondorf/puppeteer-cluster) in order to load a website and perform strategies to assert what the logo and branding colors of a website could be.
 There are various strategies deployed: